Talip88/Readme/README.md

 - Strong technical foundation in **data transformation (Power Query, Power Pivot)** and **visual analytics**.
 - Previously worked as a **Criminal Data Analyst (Inspector)** at the **General Directorate of Security of Turkey**, analyzing complex **CDR datasets** for over 100 criminal investigations.
 - Developed advanced analytical workflows using **i2 Analyst’s Notebook** to uncover hidden patterns in large datasets.
-- Experienced in **QA, automation, and database testing**, ensuring accuracy and reliability in reporting.

 ---

 ### 🧠 Core Skills